RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 - **Meetings**: Section 02 -- Mackinac Hall B-1-128, MWF 9:00-9:50.
 Section 03 -- Mackinac Hall D-1-123, MWF 10:00-10:50.
 - **Required text**: None.
 - **Optional text**: _Discrete Mathematics: An Open Introduction_, 4th edition by Oscar Levin.
 Available in HTML and PDF format here: https://discrete.openmathbooks.org/dmoi4.html We also use the Course Vault found here: https://publish.obsidian.md/discretecs/
+- Other resources: The course Blackboard site is at http://lms.gvsu.edu.
+We also use the Class Page, a Google Doc of notes and links, [found at this link](https://docs.google.com/document/d/1pCxYpwLsHa9ciZv4zrtCH2P3aEM6g6Za2onQsOJCung/edit?usp=sharing).
+This link is also on the Blackboard site. **We will use the Class Page for most things, and reserve Blackboard for announcements and gradebook only.**

 ---